Explore Tanzania with Wildland Trekking

 Tanzania is rich with attractions and opportunities for adventurous visitors.
 However, limited or inconsistent tourism infrastructure makes completely independent travel a less viable option for travelers.
 Therefore, let’s cover a few things you should know before you arrive to make sure that you get the most out of your adventure.

 Transportation and Lodging

 We organize all the transportation for you during the trip.
-However, if you are continuing by yourself afterward, you will be faced with the options of either a self-driven exploration, local transport (dalla-dalla or taxi), hiring a driver, or light aircraft.
-If time is a concern, going with the latter option will be most efficient and link major highlights with daily flights.
-Remember that distances are long, and typically rough, between destinations.
-Consequently, be sure that your itinerary allows plenty of time to arrive and enjoy your destination.
+However, if you are continuing to travel by yourself after your trip, you will be faced with the options of either a self-driven exploration, local transport (dalla-dalla or taxi), hiring a driver, or flying on small aircraft.
+If time is a concern, flights will be your most efficient option, as airports link major highlights with daily flights.
+Remember that distances between destinations are long and typically rough.
+Consequently, allow plenty of time in your itinerary to arrive and enjoy your destination.

 Visa Information for Tanzania

 If you are a U.S. citizen, you will need a tourist visa to visit Tanzania.
 This visa is available for $100.
-You can apply for a visa online before travel, including payment, and print the approved grant notice to show authorities upon arrival.
+You can apply for a visa online before travel and print the approved grant notice to show authorities upon arrival.
 Alternatively, travelers may obtain a visa upon arrival.
 However, be prepared with cash in case electronic payments are currently unavailable.
-See the U.S. Department of State’s Tanzania page for the most recent visa and travel information
+See the U.S. Department of State’s Tanzania page for the most recent visa and travel information.

 Have more questions?
 Send us an email or call us at 800-715-HIKE (4453).
 We’re here 7 days a week from 9:00 to 4:30 Mountain Time to make sure your trip planning goes as smoothly as possible.